The-Knowledge-House/create-react-app-lesson/README.md

 export default App;
 ```

-Modify `Product.js` to access the props recieved from the parent `App` component:
+Now we adjust `School.js` to access the props recieved from the parent `App` component:

 ```js
 import React from 'react';